mat3rial-dev/YYC-dev/README.md

 ## CKANEXT-VALIDATION (https://github.com/frictionlessdata/ckanext-validation)
-*  Provides data validation using the ```goodtables``` library
+*  Provides data validation using the ```goodtables``` library Synchronous validation is performed at the same time a resource of the supported formats is being created or updated.
+Currently, if data validation errors are found, a ValidationError will be raised and you won't be able to create or update the resource.

+Validation at creation or update time can be useful to ensure that data quality is maintained or that published data conforms to a particular schema.

 Activate the virtualenv of ckan, then proceed to install the extension.